-I am the North Oregon Regional Coordinator for the Native Fish Society.
 I am interested in the interactions between humans and freshwater ecosystems and finding ways to mitigate the negative effects of humans while allowing humans to use natural resources.
+My current research is focused on understanding how juvenile salmonids respond to habitat restoration and other management actions.
+This information will allow managers to invest in the most effective conservation strategies to bolster wild fish populations.

 Previously, I have worked as an environmental specialist for Hatfield Consultants in Calgary, AB, a visiting assistant professor in the environmental studies department at McDaniel College, and as a visiting assistant professor in the biology department at Willamette University.
 I also did a two year postdoc with John Richardson at the University of British Columbia.